 - Active professionals with several years of experience who want to improve their training in management and management processes and methods.

 Competencies.
 Outgoing Profile

-The programme is designed to gradually equip students to handle the specific skills and competencies required in cultural management, including:
+The program is designed to gradually equip students to handle the specific skills and competencies required in cultural management, including:

-- Analysing a society's cultural fabric and preparing a diagnosis of needs and opportunities.
+- Analyzing a society's cultural fabric and preparing a diagnosis of needs and opportunities.

 - Designing, scheduling, managing and assessing cultural projects.

 - Creating, managing and leading interdisciplinary human teams.